St. George Greek Orthodox Cathedral

 The National Hellenic Society's Heritage Greece Program is a transformative, two-week cultural immersion experience designed for accomplished Greek American college students.
 This exceptional program offers participants the opportunity to engage with peers from the American College of Greece (ACG) in Athens, Greece, the American College of Thessaloniki (ACT) in Thessaloniki, Greece and College Year in Athens in Athens, Greece (CYA).
 The goal of the Heritage Greece® Program is to deeply connect students with their faith, Greek heritage, language, culture, roots and identity.
 Participants are responsible for their own airfare, transportation to and from the airport, personal expenses, and for out-of-pocket expenses.
 For more information, visit: www.nationalhellenicsociety.org

 As many of you know, George Zugravu, Fr.
-George’s son is battling cancer.
-Thankfully this cancer is treatable and he is getting the best care at Memorial Sloan Kettering.
+George’s son, recently fell asleep in the Lord following a courageous battle with cancer.
 Many community members have reached out to us asking how to help as we are facing this difficult journey ahead.
 We are thankful for all your prayers and kind thoughts.
 Any financial support would be greatly appreciated to help cover the medical expenses. https://gofund.me/c8d14f47

 BACK TO TOP